 London in June

-June is one of the popular times to visit London, UK as the weather becomes warm and pleasant throughout the month with occasional rainfall.
-The weather in London is usually 50 to 80 degrees during the month of June.
-On this month you can watch the Queen celebrate her birthday and the Household Division’s Beating Retreat at House Guards Parade or The Guard changing outside the Buckingham Palace.
+August is one of the popular times to visit London, UK as the weather becomes warm and pleasant throughout the month with occasional rainfall.
+The weather in London is usually 50 to 80 degrees during the month of August.
+On this month you can watch the Notting Hill Carnival, London Mela, Opening of Buckingham Palace and many more.

 Come join us at our International Conference on Applied Physics, held in London during August 23-25, 2018.